NitishKumar06/website/content/en/docs/tasks/debug/debug-cluster/_index.md

 kubectl cluster-info dump
 ```

+Also due to CNI changes, the `kubelet` binary might fail to recongnise the flag `network-plugin` which results in the following error:

+`Error: failed to parse kubelet flag: unknown flag: --network-plugin`

+This can happen due to several reasons like use of older version of `kubelet` binary that does not support the `netowrk-plugin` flag.
+For a better explanation, it is recommended to read [this](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/).

 ### Example: debugging a down/unreachable node

 Sometimes when debugging it can be useful to look at the status of a node -- for example, because